-Fuel break - A wide strip, or block of land where the vegetation has been permanently changed or reduced so that fires burning into it can be put out more easily.
+Fuel break - An area of land where the vegetation has been changed or reduced so that fires burning into it can be put out more easily.

 Fuel hazard reduction - The treatment and/or removal of living and/or dead forest or wildland vegetation to reduce the threat of wildfire.